Fast-spreading Park Fire forces evacuations in Butte, Tehama counties

 CHICO — Evacuations for the Park Fire in California's Butte County have been extended to neighboring Tehama County.

 On Wednesday, Cal Fire said the Park Fire ignited in the Upper Bidwell Park area near Chico.
-The fire has burned more than 1,500 acres to the north of the park and containment was at 3%.
+The fire has burned 6,465 acres to the north of the park and containment was at 3% containment.

 According to Cal Fire, the Park Fire ignited just before 3 p.m. on Wednesday.
 The cause of the fire is not yet known.